WWCDA at a Glance

 The Women’s White Collar Defense Association (WWCDA) was founded in 1999.
 Our founders recognized a glaring lack of women in white collar practice and in existing professional white collar organizations.
 Such professional activities are crucial in promoting diversity in the practice, providing educational programs and networking to develop business in the practice area.

-Since those early days, WWCDA has expanded to 45 chapters throughout North America, Europe, Latin America, and Asia Pacific — Washington, D.C., New York, Boston, Philadelphia, Chicago, Los Angeles, San Francisco, Atlanta, New Orleans, Dallas, Houston, Indianapolis, Pittsburgh, Denver, Phoenix, San Diego, Seattle, Connecticut, Florida, New Jersey, North Carolina, Tennessee/Alabama, Michigan, Minnesota, Missouri, Ohio, Oregon/Idaho, Puerto Rico, London, Ireland, France, The Netherlands, Switzerland, Italy, Germany, Toronto, Vancouver, Québec, Brazil, Peru, Hong Kong, Japan, Australia, India, and Spain.
+Since those early days, WWCDA has expanded to 45 chapters throughout North America, Europe, Latin America, and Asia Pacific — Washington, D.C., New York, Boston, Philadelphia, Chicago, Los Angeles, San Francisco, Atlanta, Louisiana, Dallas, Houston, Indianapolis, Pittsburgh, Denver, Phoenix, San Diego, Seattle, Connecticut, Florida, New Jersey, North Carolina, Tennessee/Alabama, Michigan, Minnesota, Missouri, Ohio, Oregon/Idaho, Puerto Rico, London, Ireland, France, The Netherlands, Switzerland, Italy, Germany, Toronto, Vancouver, Québec, Brazil, Peru, Hong Kong, Japan, Australia, India, and Spain.

 Membership in these chapters consists of more than 2,500 women in the practice of white collar defense.
 Many of our members have previously served in government positions and in corporate roles.
 Notable members include former corporate General Counsels and Chief Compliance Officers, as well as former prosecutors and high ranking government officials.